trombik/Mini-Drawers-Ultimate/README.md

 ## Tips

+The drawer is very easy to print.
+The house is more difficult.
+PLA works fine.

+Use magnets.
+They are cheap, and you will appreciate them.

 When the runner of house is not printed well, try 0% infill.
 The infill often creates nonuniform shape.
 Even without infill, the strength is just enough.